bcgov/how-to-workshops/labs/netpol-quickstart/README.md

-Getting started with Kubernetes Network Policies In Openshift
+## Getting started with Kubernetes Network Policies on Private Cloud Openshift Platform

 This lab contains the quick start material that will get your environment up and running with the KNP.